xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 ### Fix with negative validation

 We can try to fix this SSRF by validating user input.
 Validation can be done in many ways.
-I will try first something that might now be very wise, just to prove a point.
+I will try first something that might now be very wise, just to prove a point:

 ```go
 func validateTargetUrl(input string) bool {